digitalgust/tinyj2c/README.md

 # Tinyj2c

-Tinyj2c translate JAVA source to C source, build as standlone binary, and run without any class file.
+Tinyj2c transfer JAVA source to C source, build as standlone binary, and run without any class file.
 It's so small can be used to embedded device.

 # Feature
 * A very very small java runtime